Innovative tea bowl by Masahiko Ichino

 2013 Contemporary Ceramics - The Way of Expression - (Higashihiroshima Municipal Museum of Art)

-20 Years of Artist in Residence at Shiga Ceramic Cultural Park (Shiga Ceramic Cultural Park)
+20 Years of Artist-in-Residence at Shiga Ceramic Cultural Park (Shiga Ceramic Cultural Park)

 2014 Identity and Originality (The Museum of Ceramic Art, Hyogo)